brython-dev/brython/www/tutorial/en/index.md

     button.bind("click", action)
 ```

 To be compliant to Python syntax, the function `action()` must have been defined somewhere before in the program.
-Such "callback" functions take a single parameter, an objects that represents the event.
+Such "callback" functions take a single parameter, an object that represents the event.

 Complete program
 ================